AdobeDocs/commerce-operations.en/README.md

 The `_jekyll` directory contains templated topics and required assets.
 The templates that use the Liquid templating language reside in the `_jekyll` directory as HTML files.
-The `_jekyll/_data` directory contains files with data to render the templates.
+The `_jekyll/_data` directory contains files with the data that is used to render the templates.

 To render the templates, run: